markwryan/modernizing-legacy-systems/PITCHME.md

 ---

-### issues with nuget
+### issues with NuGet

 +++

-nuget's dependency resolution caused issues
+NuGet's dependency resolution caused issues

 Note:
 NuGet will silently choose the latest version when versions conflict